 Amanda Joseph, Executive Director

-Grant Etchegary, Artistic Director and Conductor, Senior Orchestra
+Grant Etchegary, Artistic Director and Conductor

 A native of Burin, Newfoundland, Grant Etchegary has performed, studied, and taught throughout Canada.
 As a woodwind specialist, Mr. Etchegary has studied at the Memorial University of Newfoundland, The University of Western Ontario, the University of Regina and Brandon University.
 He has performed with Orchestra London Canada, the Regina Symphony Orchestra, the London Concert Players and is currently Principal Bassoon with the Newfoundland Symphony Orchestra.
 Mr. Etchegary has been the musical director for numerous pit orchestras, wind ensembles, and jazz bands over his many years as a member of the St. John’s musical community.

-He was the recipient of the Prime Ministers Award for Teaching Excellence in recognition of his innovative vision for the utilization of current technologies in the music classroom and was awarded the 2014 Memorial University Arts in Education Award by the Newfoundland & Labrador Arts Council for his outstanding contributions to music education across the province and country.
-Mr. Etchegary joined the CALOS Artistic Team in 2013 and is now in his sixth season as Artistic Director and Conductor of the Senior Orchestra.
+He was the recipient of the Prime Ministers Award for Teaching Excellence in recognition of his innovative vision for the utilization of current technologies in the music classroom.
+In 2014, he received the Memorial University Arts in Education Award by the Newfoundland & Labrador Arts Council for his outstanding contributions to music education across the province and country.
+Mr. Etchegary joined the CALOS Artistic Team in 2013 and is now in his 9th season as Artistic Director and Conductor of the Senior Orchestra.

 Grace Dunsmore is a native of Saskatchewan, but after many years of living, working, and raising a family in St. John’s, she has long considered Newfoundland to be home.

 Graduating from the University of Regina, Grace taught in the Regina Public School system, the Saskatchewan Summer School of the Arts, and played with the Regina Symphony Orchestra before moving to Newfoundland.